matteocer/uTPU/docs/uTPU.md

 ### ISA
-Instructions are 12 bits wide
+    Instructions are 16 bits wide

-[OPCODE] [ADDRESS]
+    4 bits    1 bit                   9 bits     8 bits
+    [OPCODE] [ADDRESS OR IMMEDIATE]   [ADDRESS]/[IMMEDIATE]
+              0          1
 #### Instructions
+    0x1      0x2
     STORETOP/STOREBOT - which loads the top/bottom of the 16 bit mem location
+    0x3    0x4
-ENRELU/DISRELU - which change the activation state of RELU module LOADIN - loads the 4 vals at the address into the compute unit input LOADWEI - loads the 4 weights at the address into mac array RUN -  allows the inputs to flow through the compute unit FETCHTOP/FETCHBOT - which returns the top/bottom 8 bits at mem location
+    ENRELU/DISRELU - which change the activation state of RELU module 0x5
+    LOADIN - loads the 4 vals at the address into the compute unit input 0x6
+    LOADWEI - loads the 4 weights at the address into mac array 0x7
+    RUN -  allows the inputs to flow through the compute unit 0x8      0x9
+    FETCHTOP/FETCHBOT - which returns the top/bottom 8 bits at mem location
+    0xF
+    NOP

 ### Modules
 #### UART Module